Brockport to host Arts Festival, brings back ducky derby

 BROCKPORT, N.Y.
 (WROC) — Over 100 vendors will line the streets of Brockport this weekend for the annual Brockport Arts Festival.
 It will run from 10 a.m. to 5 p.m. the weekend of Aug.
 13 and 14.

-Also prominently featured is the Duck Derby, an old festival favorite of racing rubber ducks down the Erie Canal, will kick off for the first time in six years.
-In 2016, the Ducky Derby was nixed by the state, who owns the canal.

-27-year-old festival is put on by the Village of Brockport and the Brockport Integrated Service Clubs and Organizations (BISCO).
-Besides Duck Derby, the festival will include live music, artists and crafters, food, and a wine garden.
+The 27-year-old festival is put on by the Village of Brockport and the Brockport Integrated Service Clubs and Organizations (BISCO).
+The festival will include live music, artists and crafters, food, and a wine garden.

+On Sunday at 4 p.m., the Duck Derby — an old festival favorite of racing rubber ducks down the Erie Canal — will return for the first time since 2019.

+Back in 2016, the Ducky Derby ran into trouble with the state, who owns the canal.
+The state classified this kind of event as gambling, something forbidden on state property.

 Tickets for the derby will be available at the festival, and winning prizes include cash and gift cards, gift baskets, memberships to local organizations, and an outdoor grill.
 The Ducky Derby also raises money for local charities.